SystemsApproach/sdn/netvirt.rst

 in the generic architecture of :numref:`Figure %s
 <fig-three-planes>`.
 Significantly, it is divided into a centralized
+component, known as *ovn-northd*, and a distributed component that runs on every hypervisor, called the *OVN controller*.
+Recall that in Section 1.2.2 we discussed the tradeoff between centralized and distributed control for SDN; in OVN, a hybrid model is used.
+The advantage of this approach is that we retain *logically* centralized control, so that a single API entry point can be used to create networks, query status, and so on, but we distribute out some of the control functions to improve the scalability of the system.

-component, known as *ovn-northd*, and a distributed component that runs on every hypervisor, called the *OVN controller*. ovn-northd translates the logical network configuration, expressed in terms of conventional network concepts like switching and routing, into logical datapath flows, which it stores in the *OVN Southbound Database*.
+ovn-northd, a centralized component, translates the logical network configuration, expressed in terms of conventional network concepts like switching and routing, into logical datapath flows, which it stores in the *OVN Southbound Database*.
+We referred to this in the generic architecture above as *realized state*.

 Logical data path flows provide an abstract representation of the forwarding rules that will eventually be populated in the data plane, specified in a way that is independent of the physical location of VMs.
-So, for example, if VM A and VM B are on the same logical switch, there will be a logical datapath flow to forward packets sent by A to B stored in the OVN Southbound database.
+So, for example, if VM A and VM B are on the same logical switch, a logical datapath flow to forward packets sent by A to B is entered in the OVN Southbound database.
 But there is not enough information to actually forward packets in this flow, because that depends on which hypervisors currently host those VMs.
 Providing the binding of physical hypervisor nodes to VMs is a task performed by the OVN controller running on the appropriate hypervisor.
+This is an example of *discovered state*, in the sense that the hypervisors discover the location of VMs and report it up to the database.
+As the controller running in each hypervisor reports up its state, logical flows can be mapped into physical flows between actual hypervisor nodes.

 When it comes to programming the data plane, the OVN controller for each hypervisor queries the OVN Southbound DB to identify the logical